Code-the-Dream-School/intro-to-programming-2025/lessons/01JavaScriptBasicsAndFunctions.md

-### Learning Objectives
- - Gain an understanding of what JavaScript is and where it is used.
- - Learn the basic syntax rules of JavaScript
- - Understand what variables, data types, conditional statements, and functions are and how they are used
- - Begin to learn and work with ways of troubleshooting problems
- - Learn what functions are, how they are written, and the benefits of their use
- - Understand how data can be passed to a function to use inside the function
- - Learn what arrow functions are and when and why they are used

-***

 Students have access to **[V2 Scrimba - Courses](https://v2.scrimba.com/courses)** and all of their courses _(be sure you have used the coupon code link shared in your class' Slack channel to gain access)_.
 Scrimba is an interactive learning platform where students can interact with the video content code editor.

 ### Scrimba